Segmentation-Driven Monocular Shape from Polarization based on Physical Model: Conclusion

 \section{Conclusion}

 This paper developed a novel segmentation-reconstruction method to overcome the azimuth angle ambiguity in the existing monocular SfP technology.
 The proposed PARG segmentation method transforms the complex global reconstruction problem into independent locally convex sub-region reconstructions.
 Meanwhile, the MFCP constraint is proposed to preserve the textural details of reconstructed objects.
-Experimental results demonstrated the substantial accuracy improvement over the existing monocular SfP methods across diverse datasets.
+Experimental results demonstrated substantial accuracy improvement over the existing monocular SfP methods across diverse datasets.
 By solving the ambiguity problem, the proposed monocular passive system opens a new window for the low-cost hardware in practical 3D imaging applications.
-Our future research will address the more challenging case of mixed specular-diffuse reflection.
+Our future research will focus on developing adaptive segmentation strategies for surfaces with varying topographies and addressing the mixed specular-diffuse reflection scenario.